spesnova/dockup/README.md

 RESTORE=true
 ```

-Then you can run a container with volumes from restore container.
+Then you can run a container with restored volumes.

 ```
 $ docker run \
     -d \
     --name mysql \
-    --volumes-from restore \
+    --volumes_from data \
     tutum/mysql
 ```